 Prerequisite: Successful completion of Eng 13A with reading scores below the required level for Eng 12A (grade 9).
 A course at the lower intermediate level for the student needing additional instruction in comprehension, vocabulary and study skills.
 Emphasis will be on fundamental understanding of texts, and increasing word knowledge.
-Students are required to enroll in 1/2 unit reading lab: Eng 650.
 (Nondegree Applicable)